etereman/-controller-documentation-control-types-/README.md

 To activate the blackout effect, you need to press and hold any button for about 1.5-2 seconds.
 Blackout effect - the effect at which all LEDs go out

-        A warning!!!
+**Note:** A warning!!!
 LEDs continue to consume power while playing the blackout effect

+## Playlist mode
+You also can program your own show.
+To activate this mode, set the following line in the configuration file: